-7.2.2 CRL Extensions
+7.2.2 CRL and CRL Entry Extensions

-PublicCA issued CRL conforms with the current version of the ITU-T X.509, CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, IETF PKIX Working Group RFC 5280 or other related regulations.
+PublicCA issued CRL, CRL extensions, and CRL entry extensions conform with the current version of the ITU-T X.509, CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, IETF PKIX Working Group RFC 5280 or other related regulations in the latest versions.

-7.3 OCSP Service Profile
+7.3 OCSP Profile

-The PublicCA provides OCSP services complies with IETF PKIX Working Group RFC 2560 and RFC 5019 standards and the PublicCA OCSP service website is contained in the Authority Info Access (AIA) extension.
+The PublicCA provides OCSP inquiry services complies with IETF PKIX Working Group RFC 6960 and RFC 5019 standards and the PublicCA OCSP service website is contained in the Authority Information Access (AIA) extension.